allianayang/allianayang/README.md

 - 👋 Hi, I’m @allianayang
-- 🌱 I’m currently learning Java and C
+- 🌱 I’m currently learning C

 <!---
 allianayang/allianayang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.